lordpiti/footballAPI/README.md

 # Football test API

 ## Overview
-This is a .NET Core project which host both an API and a service (Task runner) to manage a Football database with fake data.
+This is a .NET project which host both an API and a service (Task runner) to manage a Football database with fake data.
 Its used as a sandbox to try out some features of .NET Core.

 The structure of the API implementation follows a classic 3-layer architecture (Presentation->Service->Data), while the service runs